 Take Marketing Masters, a composite clip and insert manufacturer.
 CEO Jacques Gauron used to rely entirely on traditional marketing for sales.
 A few years ago, however, Gauron decided to focus all his marketing efforts on his website.

 The result?
-In the last year, Gauron’s website helped grow revenue by 30 percent.
+In one year, Gauron’s website helped grow revenue by 30 percent.
 While all this growth is not directly attributable to his website, Gauron says he’s “regularly contacted by companies — RV, automotive and electronics makers — through his website that he never would’ve spent time cold calling before.”

 To help other end product manufacturers understand what goes into building an effective website that converts visitors into leads, I recently caught up with a few industry experts to discuss: